slipstream/SlipStreamDocumentation/docs/advanced_tutorial/applications.rst

 falls into this category with its load balancer, application front-ends, and database, usually all with redundancy and failover.

-In this section, we will take a small step in this direction.
+In this section, we will build our first multi-node application.
 You will learn how to:

 - Combine your components into multi-machine deployment